Randall Isolation Cabinet Review

 If you want a dead silent option the AxeTrak will be a better choice but it doesn’t sound anywhere near as good as the Randall Isolation Cabinet.

 Randall Isolation Cab Mods

 I made some changes to the cabinet 2 days after I got it home.
-I put some really thick foam in the roof of the lid as well as lined the walls and floor under the speaker.
-I had to remove the speaker to do this but it was very easy to do so.
+Adding some really thick foam in the roof of the lid as well as lined the walls and floor under the speaker.
+To do this, you will need to take out the speaker but doing so is very easy.
 I used 5cm thick foam on the lid, 3cm thick foam on the floor and the regular wall-style acoustic foam on the walls of the unit.
 This made a HUGE difference to the sound both internally and externally.
-It help cut down the external noise and rattle on the amp as well as making the recording more tight and warm.
+It helps cut down the external noise and rattle on the amp as well as making the recording more tight and warm.

 Another mod worth making is to add a bracket in the cabinet and replace the 12″ speaker with a 10″.
 The different speaker size will drastically cut down the amount of ambient noise and cabinet rattle.
 This mod will make a positive improvement to how much cabinet noise and ambient noise you will experience.
 The smaller the speaker the easier it is to cut down the noise, but you do sacrifice some tone.